The Code of Ethics for Social Work

 Social workers should support people to reach informed decisions about their lives and promote their autonomy and independence, provided this does not conﬂict with their safety or with the rights of others.
 Social workers should only take actions that interfere with peoples’ civil or legal rights if it is ethically, professionally and legally justiﬁable.

 3 Acting with the informed consent of service users, unless required by law to protect that person or another from risk of serious harm

-Social workers should give people the information they need to make informed choices and decisions.
+Social workers should ensure people have the information they need to make informed choices and decisions.
 They should enable people to access all information recorded about themselves, subject to any limitations imposed by law.
-Social workers should assist people to understand and exercise their rights including making complaints and other remedies.
+Social workers should assist people to understand and exercise their rights, including making complaints and seeking other remedies.

 5 Sharing information appropriately